beserion/Custom-Memory-Allocator/README.md

 Memory flow:

-User requests malloc(x)

-Allocator searches for a free block of suitable size
+malloc(x) searches for a suitable free block

 If none exists, the heap is expanded

-Metadata + user space are allocated
+Metadata + user memory are allocated

-free() marks blocks as available
+free() marks the block as available

 Adjacent free blocks merge (coalescing)